mnnxp/cadbaselibrary-freecad/README.md

 - Fixed window name display;
 - Disabled deletion of old versions of files;
 - Added interface translation;
-- Reversed log this release notes.
+- Reversed order of release notes in the log.

 v0.2.0 2023-02-02    * Added the ability to upload files to the CADBase storage.
 Added comparing local and cloud-stored files using Blake3 hash.